Dubyah/linux-insides/Timers/timers-3.md

 The `context_tracking_cpu_set` function defined in the [kernel/context_tracking.c](https://github.com/torvalds/linux/blob/master/kernel/context_tracking.c) source code file and main point of this function is to set the `context_tracking.active` [percpu](https://0xax.gitbooks.io/linux-insides/content/Concepts/per-cpu.html) variable to `true`.
 When the `active` field will be set to `true` for the certain processor, all [context switches](https://en.wikipedia.org/wiki/Context_switch) will be ignored by the Linux kernel context tracking subsystem for this processor.

 That's all.
 This is the end of the `tick_nohz_init` function.
-After this `NO_HZ` related data structures will be initialzed.
+After this `NO_HZ` related data structures will be initialized.
 We didn't see API of the `NO_HZ` mode, but will see it soon.

 Conclusion
 --------------------------------------------------------------------------------

 This is the end of the third part of the chapter that describes timers and timer management related stuff in the Linux kernel.
 In the previous part got acquainted with the `clocksource` concept in the Linux kernel which represents framework for managing different clock source in a interrupt and hardware characteristics independent way.
 We continued to look on the Linux kernel initialization process in a time management context in this part and got acquainted with two new concepts for us: the `tick broadcast` framework and `tick-less` mode.
-The first concept helps the Linux kernel to deal with processors which which are in deep sleep and the second concept represents the mode in which kernel may work to improve power management of `idle` processors.
+The first concept helps the Linux kernel to deal with processors which are in deep sleep and the second concept represents the mode in which kernel may work to improve power management of `idle` processors.

 In the next part we will continue to dive into timer management related things in the Linux kernel and will see new concept for us - `timers`.